awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.Tuning-memory-parameters.md

     WHERE filename LIKE '%spill%';
 ```

 To see how spill files are used during logical replication, set up a publisher and subscriber and then start a simple replication\.
-For more information, see [Configuring logical replication](AuroraPostgreSQL.Replication.Logical.md#AuroraPostgreSQL.Replication.Logical.Configure)\.
+For more information, see [Setting up logical replication for your Aurora PostgreSQL DB cluster](AuroraPostgreSQL.Replication.Logical.md#AuroraPostgreSQL.Replication.Logical.Configure)\.
 With replication under way, you can create a job that captures the result set from the `aurora_stat_file()` spill file function, as follows\.

 ```
 INSERT INTO spill_file_tracking